galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 >
 {: .hands_on}

-We can take a look at the FASTQs again now that they've been trimmed.
+We can take a look at the reads again now that they've been trimmed.

 ## Check trimmed reads